-Sediment and erosion control measures should not be placed in wetlands or waters without prior approval from the Division.
+Sediment and erosion control measures should not be placed in wetlands or waters outside of the permitted impact areas without prior written approval from the Division.
 If placement of sediment and erosion control devices in wetlands and waters is unavoidable, then the design and placement of temporary erosion control measures shall not be conducted in a manner that may result in dis-equilibrium of wetlands or stream beds or banks, adjacent to or upstream and down stream of the above structures.
 All sediment and erosion control devices shall be removed and the natural grade restored within two (2) months of the date that the Division of Land Resources or locally delegated program has released the project.